karimarous/Getting_started_with_Terraform_and_AWS_FR/lab10/README.md

 }
 ```

-1.4 Go to variables.tf and override it with the following code
+1.4 Replace the code that exist in variables.tf with the following code
 ```
 variable "sg_name" {
   type    = string